Banking in Australia: Mutual banking in Australia

-The Customer Owned Banking Association (formerly known as Abacus Australian Mutuals) is the industry body representing the more than 100 credit unions, building societies and mutual banks that constitute the Australian mutual or cooperative banking sector.
+The Customer Owned Banking Association (formerly known as Abacus Australian Mutuals) is the industry body representing 53 credit unions, building societies and mutual banks that constitute the Australian mutual or cooperative banking sector.
+Mutual banks hold two-thirds of the 6% of assets held by small and very small banks.

 Collectively, Australian customer-owned banks service 4.6 million customers or 'members' (as they are mutual shareholders in the institutions), with total assets of over A$138 billion.
 The ten largest customer-owned banks in Australia are:

 Great Southern Bank is Australia's largest customer owned bank having achieved this status with the rebranding from Credit Union Australia on 1 June 2021.
 Previously Heritage Bank was Australia's largest customer-owned bank, having changed its name from Heritage Building Society in December 2011.
 A number of credit unions and building societies changed their business names to include the word 'bank', to overcome adverse perceptions of smaller deposit-taking entities.
 For example, in September 2011 Bank Australia (formerly Bankmecu) was announced as Australia's first customer-owned bank.

 Three teachers' credit unions have become known as 'banks'; namely, RACQ Bank (formerly the Queensland Teachers' Credit Union), Bank First (formerly the Victoria Teachers' Credit Union), and Teachers Mutual Bank (formerly Teachers Credit Union).
 The Police & Nurses' Credit Union began trading as P&N Bank in March 2013, and some credit unions are electing to use 'mutual banking' as a business tagline, rather than as a business name, as they do not meet the criteria to be called a 'bank'.

-Other retail banks

-There are other retail banks in Australia.
-These are smaller and often regional banks, including the Bendigo & Adelaide Bank, Suncorp Bank, the Bank of Queensland and ME Bank.
-Other banks, such as Bankwest, St George Bank and Bank of Melbourne, are subsidiaries or alternate trading names of the big four banks.